threader/PC-Tuning/docs/post-install.md

 - Use [Mouse Tester](https://github.com/microe1/MouseTester) to compare polling variation between the USB controller on different cores

-    - Ideally this should be done with some sort of realistic load such as a game running in the background as idle benchmarks are misleading but as we do not have any games installed yet, you can and test this later
+    - Ideally this should be done with some sort of realistic load such as a game running in the background as idle benchmarks are misleading but as we do not have any games installed yet, you can and benchmark this later

 - Open CMD and enter the command below to configure what CPU handles DPCs/ISRs for the network driver.
 Ensure to change the driver key to suit your needs